 TPC benchmark results are expected to be accurate representations of system performance.
 Therefore, there are certain guidelines that are expected to be followed when measuring those results.
-The approach or methodology is explicitly outlined in or described in the specification.
+The approach or methodology to be used in the measurements are either explicitly described in the specification or left to the discretion of the test sponsor.